-ACTION NEEDED FROM PEOPLE OF FAITH: Write a Letter to the Editor of Your Paper!
+Write a Letter to the Editor of Your Paper!

 Did you know letters to the editor are one of the most read sections of a newspaper?
-What a great way to get out our message as we defend Minnesota against discrimination.
-Using the four easy steps outlined below, we can send hundreds of letters to the editor to newspapers all across the state.
+What a great way to get out our message as we defend LGBTQIA+ folks against discrimination.
+Using the four easy steps outlined below, we can send hundreds of letters to the editor to newspapers all across the map.

 As people of faith we have been taught through our traditions, sacred text, and worship the values of love, welcome, inclusion, and non-judgment.
 We know that treating some differently because of who they are and who they love is wrong.
-But too often an inaccurate story is told that people of faith, especially Christians, are "anti-gay."
+But too often an inaccurate story is told that people of faith, especially Christians, are "anti-LGBTQIA+."

 We can help change this perception and bear witness to our faith and values.
 One way to do this is with letters to the editor.
-These worksheets will help you and your friends, family, and fellow faith community members write letters to the editor that will help share our convictions against discrimination.
-STEP 1: Pick 1 or 2 of the talking points below to write about. - Treating people differently because of who they are causes tremendous harm and unforseen consequences to them.
+This worksheet will help you and your friends, family, and fellow faith community members write letters to the editor that will help share our convictions against discrimination.

+STEP 1: Pick 1 or 2 of the talking points below to write about.

+- Treating people differently because of who they are causes tremendous harm and unforseen consequences to them.
 As people of faith, we believe in the common good of treating people as we want to be treated.
-We believe that treating people differently, simply because they are lesbian, gay, bisexual or transgender is fundamentally wrong.
-This discrimination, for any reason, is counter to who we are and the values we share. - Gay and Transgender people are our friends, neighbors, work with us, worship with us, and are members of our family.
+We believe that treating people differently, simply because they are lesbian, gay, bisexual, transgender, queer, intersex, asexual and aromantic (LGBTQIA+) is fundamentally wrong.
+This discrimination, for any reason, is counter to who we are and the values we share. - LGBTQIA+ people are our friends, neighbors, work with us, worship with us, and are members of our family.
 They work hard, serve in the military, and pay taxes.
 When they walk into a business or a government office, they should be treated like anyone else and not be discriminated against.
 This is how my faith inspires me to act -- treating people with dignity and fairness. - Business owners and service providers have the freedom of their religious beliefs just like everyone else.
-But businesses and services that are open to the public should be open to everyone on the same terms, including to customers who are gay and transgender - If these bills pass, it will allow people to take advantage and claim that their religion gives them the right to ignore laws.
+But businesses and services that are open to the public should be open to everyone on the same terms, regardless of their customers sexual orientation, gender identity, and gender expression. - If these bills pass, it will allow people to take advantage and claim that their religion gives them the right to ignore laws.
 It would mean the law no longer applies to everyone in the same way, resulting in special treatment.

-NOTE: Feel free to base your letter off of language from the campaign website that relates to the message you are trying to convey--or you can put it in your own words!
+NOTE: Feel free to base your letter off this languageor you can put it in your own words!